No passwords, No popups, No AI, No cost:

 (affil links)

 A. Hi Victoria.
-If you put "gold" in quotes because you don't know what it actually is, unfortunately neither does anybody else -- it could be Dirilyte or similar bronzeware, it could be a titanium nitride PVD finish as often used on gold colored watchbands and plumbing fixtures, or it could be a thin plating of real gold.
-It could be on a sterling silver base, nickel-silver base, or stainless steel :-)
+When you put "gold" in quotes because you don't know what it actually is, unfortunately neither does anyone else -- it could be Dirilyte or similar bronzeware (which many people love, but will never become gold colored), it could be a titanium nitride PVD finish as often used on gold colored plumbing fixtures (inexpensive, usually durable enough for a dishwasher), or it could be a thin and fragile plating of real gold.
+It could be on a sterling silver, nickel-silver, stainless steel base or even a brass base.
+Apologies, but it's just impossible to guess.

-I'd probably try the aluminum foil and washing soda approach used to remove tarnish from silver -- it won't hurt gold plating -- and follow it with light rwiping with a gold polishing cloth.
+I'd probably try the aluminum foil and washing soda approach used to remove tarnish from silver -- it won't hurt gold plating -- and follow that with light wiping with a gold polishing cloth.
 If it does nothing, the finish is probably not real gold plating or is too worn to restore without replating.

 Regards,